 Look after your windows and your windows will look after you

 A little bit of TLC goes a long way when it comes to making double glazing last.
 With no maintenance, typical uPVC frames should still last for a good 15 years; however, with some looking after you could see your windows performing well beyond their teenage years.
-It is generally recommended by double glazing companies that customers give uPVC windows a wipe down with some soapy water every few months, and add a touch of oil to moving parts at least once a year.
+It is generally recommended by double glazing companies that customers give the uPVC a wipe down with some soapy water every few months, and add a touch of oil to moving parts at least once a year.
 As the windows increase in age, you may also need to replace a hinge or two – doing this will not affect efficiency in any way.

 For timber frame double glazing, maintenance will be more labour intensive, with treatment needed to prevent shrinking, warping, and rotting.
 However, if you are willing to do this once a year, timber frames can easily outlast some uPVC frames!